OpenNebula/vOneCloud-docs/docs/source/security_and_resource_consumption_control/resource_quotas.rst

 .. image:: /images/sunstone_update_quota.png
     :align: center

-Or from the VDC Admin View:
+Or from the Group Admin View:

 .. image:: /images/vdc_admin_update_quota.png
     :align: center

-Refer to `this guide <http://docs.opennebula.org/4.10/administration/users_and_groups/quota_auth.html>`__ to find out more.
+Refer to :doc:`this guide <administration/users_and_groups/quota_auth.html>` to find out more.